dl-solarity/hardhat-migrate/README.md

 npm install --save-dev @solarity/hardhat-migrate
 ```

-And add the following statement to your `hardhat.config.js`:
+And add the following statement to your `hardhat.config.ts`:

 ```js
 require("@solarity/hardhat-migrate");